OUI Lawyer in Maine

 Unlawful Police Stops

 If a police officer did not have reasonable cause to pull you over, yet you were arrested for drunk driving, this could cause your case to be dropped.
 One of your civil rights is protection against illegal search and seizures, and if this is occurred in your case, any evidence they believe they have against you may have to be dropped.

-Perhaps one of the most serious charges to be facing in relation to OUI is vehicular manslaughter.
-When an individual is killed because of drunk driver, there could be serious repercussions.
-Also known as vehicular homicide, the penalties in Maine range from six months in prison up to ten years.
+The most serious charge to be facing in relation to OUI is vehicular manslaughter.
+When an individual is killed because of drunk driver, there will be serious repercussions.
+Also known as vehicular homicide, the penalties in Maine up to twenty years in prison.
 Not only that, but you could be given heavy fines as well as lose your driver's license for an extended amount of time.
 Of course, there is also the possibility that the decedent's family will bring a civil lawsuit against you for wrongful death.